carlosmoralesdev/carlosmoralesdev/README.md

 <h1 align="center">Hi 👋, I'm Carlos Morales</h1>
 <h3 align="center">A passionate Full-Stack Developer</h3>

 - 🔭 I have 3 years of experience as a software developer.
 I’m currently working on **Seguros Caracas, Venezuela, as a Full-Stack Developer.
-My main stack consists of React, HTML, CSS, JavaScript, Node Js y bases de datos sql (Postgresql, oracleSQL, mySql).**
+My main stack consists of React, HTML, CSS, JavaScript, Node Js and SQL databases (Postgresql, oracleSQL, mySql).**

 - 👯 I’m looking to collaborate with companies on **challenging projects, as a freelancer or full-time worker.**